-Remember Arnold?
-I consider that he built one of the best (if not the best) bodies of all time.
-When I learned that he was training twice a day I thought like: "Holy shit!
-How was he able to progress?"
-Well, dude obviously knew what he was doing.
+Do you remember Arnold?
+I consider that he had built one of the best (if not the best) bodies of all time.
+When I learned that he was training twice a day, I thought: “Holy shit!
+How was he able to progress?”
+Well, man obviously knew what he was doing.
 Then I learned about Bulgarian weightlifting training methods where athletes were training for a max for that day EVERY day and even SEVERAL TIMES PER DAY.
 I thought this was something unreal until I read articles of Chad Waterbury and Charles Poliquin on theme.
 It turned out that twice a day training was in reach of natural strength trainee.
 The tricky point is to set everything up properly.
-High-frequency training is something that always worked well for me so I tried this approach approximately a year ago.
+High-frequency training is something that always worked well for me, so I tried this approach approximately a year ago.
 What can I say?
 It worked awesome.
 I was able to progress every workout.
-The downside was that I didn't count calories and protein at that time and I definitely was undereating.
+The downside was that I didn’t count calories and protein at that time, and I definitely was undereating.

 A1) Extended HSPU (between chairs, shoulders touching palms in the bottom)

 A2) One-Arm Chin-Up Work

 A2) Front Lever Pulls

 A1) Ring Muscle-Up (strict, no swing)

 A2) One-Arm Push-Up (strict, feet together, as little twist as possible, shoulders parallel to the ground)